NERDDISCO/nerddis.co/content/from-netlify-to-cloudcannon.md

 * Why can't I use the external DNS in combination with an SSL certificate?
 I have not encountered this on any provider I have used in the past.
 Would be nice to get this solved also on [CloudCannon](https://cloudcannon.com).
 * When interacting with the documention as I wanted to understand the `cloudcannon-config.yml`, I used the link that came with the default config.
 That points to an URL that has the URL parameter `ssg=Hugo`.
 For me, this had no effect, as I was expecting that this is actually changing the selected static site generator.
 Would be nice to either fix this or update the URL in the default config
 * Add an AI assistant when setting up a new project to detect specific configurations (like Workbox), that suggests how to solve those (like adding a custom postbuild hook) using [CloudCannon](https://cloudcannon.com) specific features
+  * The assistant could also detect, that the `baseURL` is already configured in the Hugo config.
+And only if there is no config, set a default value of `/` or suggest a better value based on the data that the user provided.

 ## Conclusion